 What we offer:

-We can work with you prior to submissions for grant funding to advise on your protocol and to provide budgeting information.
+We can work with you prior to grant submission, to advise on protocols and to provide budgeting information.

-The HMSTrust Biobank is certified by the Immunovirology network as competent in the processing of PBMC, and all of Biobank’s staff participate in this ongoing quality assurance program.
-As a facility of the NRL, Biobank works within the ISO 9001 quality framework, and is supported by a quality management system, and manned specimen reception.
+The SVI Biobank is certified by the Immunovirology Network (IVRN) as competent in the processing of PBMC, and all of our biobank staff participate in this ongoing quality assurance program.
+As a facility of the NRL, the SVI Biobank works within the ISO 9001 quality framework, and is supported by a quality management system, and staffed specimen reception.
 Biobank’s freezers and fridges are temperature monitored and recorded 24-7.
-Together, these processes ensure robust sample handling protocols and confidence in change-of custody and storage of samples for our users.
+Together, these processes ensure robust sample handling protocols and confidence in change-of-custody and storage of samples for our users.

-Charges for using Biobank are based solely on cost recovery for the services provided.
-The pricing structure is tailored to the individual needs of each study, based on the number and type of samples to be collected.
+SVI Biobank’s charges are based solely on cost recovery for services provided.
+Pricing structures are tailored to the individual needs of each study, based on the number and type of samples to be collected.